luttje/laravel-scoped-views/README.md

 > - Compile CSS and Sass belonging to views to separate files in your public directory.
 > - Automatically include those files when their view needs them.
 > - Easily inline style rules by annotating them with CSS comments.

-## Installation

-In most situations you need to install this package using both [composer](https://getcomposer.org/) and [npm](https://nodejs.org/en/download/):

-1. Install this package for Laravel Mix (Javascript) using:
-    ```bash
-    npm install laravel-scoped-views --save-dev
-    ```

-2. Install this package for Laravel (PHP) using:
-    ```bash
-    composer require luttje/laravel-scoped-views
-    ```
-    _If you want to include the compiled css and js files manually you can skip using this composer package._

 ## Basic Usage